 As a member put it, Home Exchange is “not a home exchange site; but an experience exchange site.”
 Pickell is trying to take himself out of the equation.

 – Although we are talking to our members, what we really want to encourage is for them to talk to each other.
 We use every tool available to facilitate these relationships.
-Through our system, we can see where people travel to and let neighbours know that someone is coming to their neighbourhood.
+Through our system, we can see where people travel to and let neighbors know that someone is coming to their neighborhood.
 They might want to say hello.
 In our product roadmap, we have plans for things like pop-ups that ask if you would like everyone in the area to know that you are coming.